zetifinance/main-website-2023-fork/content/pages/fleets.md

         Zeti’s pay-per-mile financing optimises your cash flow and can help secure your profit margin.
       buttons: []
+  - type: grid
+    variant: card
+    columns: Three
+    intro:
+      heading: Advantages for fleets
+    list:
+      - list_item:
+          heading: Pay-per-mile
+          rich_editor: We offer true pay-per-mile vehicle fleet financing; pooled across the fleet, rather than per vehicle.
+There is no penalty for driving over your estimated monthly mileage.
+Our contracts are based on a contracted mileage commitment and allow for greater flexibility in payments than traditional finance.
+      - list_item:
+          heading: "Fully automated billing "
+          rich_editor: Billing and Payment collection are entirely automated and always available on our dedicated Fleet Operator portal. for your ease of use, check any historic information whenever you like in your dedicated portal.
+      - list_item:
+          heading: Monitor your fleet in real-time
+          rich_editor: Our digital platform integrates with best-in-class telematics to capture data from each vehicle in real-time, giving you insight into live fleet behavior through the Fleet Operator portal.
+      - list_item:
+          heading: No hidden costs
+          rich_editor: Unlike traditional fixed-duration finance with estimated mileage, having a fixed contracted mileage means the total cost of ownership is always accurate and transparent.
+You pay for what you’ve used.
+      - list_item:
+          heading: Sustainability focused
+          rich_editor: Our focus is to accelerate the adoption of zero emission vehicles.
+            We appreciate that zero-emission technologies may not be applicable to all vehicle types and industries just yet.
+Therefore we also support ultra-low emission vehicles.
+We seek to boost adoption of clean vehicles but won’t dictate the underlying clean technology to be used.
   - type: feature_slider
     intro:
       heading: Advantages for fleets